 Situated in the western part of the country (about an hour's drive from the city of Guadalajara), Jalisco produces 90 percent of all the agave in Mexico.
 Home to many famous (and under-the-radar) brands, Jalisco is divided into two distinct regions: the highlands (Los Altos) and the lowlands (El Valle).
-Many tequila aficionados believe that the tequila produced in these regions are known for their own specific and identifiable flavor profiles —and this has been an on-going debate in the tequila-loving community.
+Many tequila aficionados believe that the tequila produced in these regions is known for its own specific and identifiable flavor profiles —and this has been an ongoing debate in the tequila-loving community.

 Once tequila fans learn more about this region and the actual lay of the land, there's no surprise that Jalisco's lowlands and highlands produce tequila with diverse flavors.